rach/pome/README.md

 ##How to install Pome

-Pome does not yet provide pre-built binaries, so you need to use the Go packaging system for now.
+Pome provides pre-built binaries with the [releases](https://github.com/rach/pome/releases), but you can also use the Go packaging system:
-To install Pome, you must have Go installed so you can use the `go get` command:

     go get github.com/rach/pome

-You can also use `go get` to update Pome:
+Then to update Pome:

     go get -u github.com/rach/pome